menglemore/physalia_metagenomics_2024/README.md

 source ${path}/activate bowtie2

 ##VERSION 4 HOURS LONG:
+##this command only has to be done once and it is to build the database using bowtie, which you save as an index file to continue using
 ## mkdir -p ../human_genome/
 ##bowtie2-build ${human_gen_path}GCF_009914755.1_T2T-CHM13v2.0.fna ../human_genome/GCF_009914755.1_T2T-CHM13v2.0 ### DON'T RUN IT!
 IT TAKES A FEW HOURS TO BE EXECUTED

 ##VERSION 10 SECONDS LONG
+##this is the actual command to run the samples to be mapped
 bowtie2 -x ${human_gen_path}GCF_009914755.1_T2T-CHM13v2.0 -1 ${s}_filtered_1.fastq -2 ${s}_filtered_2.fastq \
     -S ${s}.sam --very-sensitive-local -p 8